Vadaa-Hi/next-amazona/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
 "# next-amazona"

+1. Introduction
+   1. What you will learn
+   2. What you will build
+   3. What Packages you will use
+2. Install Tools
+   1. VS code
+   2. Chrome
+   3. Node.js
+   4. MongoDB
 3. Create Next App
    1. npx create-next-app
    2. add layout component
    3. add header, main and footer
 4. Add Styles
    1.Add css to header, main and footer